s-0-p-h-i-a/Engine_Modules/Full_Engine/README.md

 This project is the first step towards building a more complete Arduino-based inline-4 engine simulation, integrating a crankshaft and DOHC camshafts.

+Present code is all WIP, v0 will be pushed when basic functionality is achieved.

 ---
+## Current Status: Rebuild

+- 1st draft built successfully on Arduino CLI.

+- Hardware integration and live verification testing: system is responsive but desired behaviour was not achieved.

+- Rebuilding from the inside out: isolated module causing issues (cylinder header), rewriting/refactoring to address them

+---
 ## Modules

-- **Drive, Engine, EngineVisuals** – handles engine logic and LED display
+- **Drive, Cylinder, CylinderVisuals** – handles engine logic and LED display

 - **Flywheellib** – flywheel simulation and dynamics